-Grant Baldwin is a full time speaker that primarily books engagements with high schools and colleges.
+Grant Baldwin is a full time speaker and runs TheSpeakerLab.com.
+He primarily books engagements with high schools and colleges.
 He helps students not only find a career path, but create a life of doing work they love.
 He uses different strategies to increase his exposure and seeks speaking opportunities to build his audience.

 A Quick Preview of the Podcast: